XPIOKBA/blog/_posts/2018-10-04-The MTA Discovers Twitter.md

 ![march 1 2018](../images/brakes/3118.png "march 1 2018")

 ## Applying the research
-A little while later, Aaron had a hunch that service alerts about emergency breaks had increased.
-On June 28th, [the MTA noted](https://twitter.com/NYCTSubway/status/1012343209295536128) that they had a new policy to explicity mention when a train's emergency breaks were set off, as opposed to calling such incidents "mechanical problems".
+A little while later, Aaron had a hunch that service alerts about emergency brakes had increased.
+On June 28th, [the MTA noted](https://twitter.com/NYCTSubway/status/1012343209295536128) that they had a new policy to explicity mention when a train's emergency brakes were set off, as opposed to calling such incidents "mechanical problems".
 So he hit me up to look into it.

 Sure enough, there was a dramatic shift in the way the MTA described these problems.
 At the start of 2017, it's "due to a train with mechanical problems".
 In October 2018, it changes to "because of ..." for some reason.
 And then, in June of 2018, use of "mechanical problems" drops off, replaced almost entirely with specific mentions of "brakes" and some form of "activation".